-In an historic first, the FY 2023 Omnibus provided an advance appropriation for the IHS for FY 2024.
-Advance appropriations for the IHS mark a paradigm shift in the nation-to-nation relationship between Tribal Nations and the United States by honoring basic year-over-year certainty and stability in the provision of the United States' treaty and trust obligations to provide for AI/AN health care.
+IHS and Tribes finally received appropriations parity with the other federal health systems in FY 2023 when Congress first provided advance appropriations.
+Advance appropriations for the IHS marked a paradigm shift in the nation-to-nation relationship between Tribal Nations and the United States by providing certainty and stability in the provision of the United States' trust and treaty obligations to provide for AI/AN health care.